-If your skin is intact, assessors may 'downplay' your level of need, but this is a classic example of a well-managed need and the fact that is should not detract from it being a need.
+If your skin is intact, assessors may 'downplay' your level of need, but this is a classic example of 'a well-managed need' and should not detract from it being a need.
 You should direct assessors to 'The Prevention and Management of Pressure Ulcers' - In: 'Managing Spinal Cord Injury: Continuing Care', Chapter 23 (2006), available from SIA.